i05nagai/memorandum/language/english_speaking_health.md

 * hantavirus
     * they transmit hantavirus
     * infection with hantavirus can progress to Hantavirus Pulmonary Syndrome, which can be fatal
+* arthritis
+    * a disease in which a person’s joints become swollen, and in which there is some loss in the ability to move them without pain
+    * In later life she was crippled with arthritis.
+* gout